Rhesmika/newmarket-youth-baseball/README.md

 The social media links are a direct way that the user can be linked externally to the teams social media channels and youtube page.
 ![connect-footer](/assets/images/readme/nyb-connect.png)

+### Future features
+As the page develops, a section on the seasons matches could be implimented.
+This would inform the user of matches to be /have haveeb played throughout the teams, when they are being played, what team they are playing against.
+It could also include a column of who is the winner of the game.
+***

 ## Testing
+The following features have been tested on both desktop and mobile.
+-navigation links through the page
+-internal external links to paypal
+-internal link to map
+-google maps
+-youtube
+-form and requirments
+-external social media links

+The sizings of different sections of the page changes as the screen size is decreased and increased.
+This is to ensure user readability as well as the asthetic of the page.
+The site has been tested on different mobile and tablet forms within the inspection section of the page.

+The website has also been tested on safari and chrome.

+Within the testing phase, changes has to be made to the navigation height when the screen is smaller.
+The hero image text box also needed re-positioning after initial and secondary tests.
+The box was oriignally overlapping different sections of the page and was clearly int he incorrect place.
+This as since been amended and now is in the correct placement on all screen widths.

 ## Validator Testing
+- HTML
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+- CSS
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+***

 ## Depolyment